EllieAg/Farm-App/README.md

 The Farm Application allows user to save data about animals and then pull out a picture of animal the farm represents the most in addition to a fact about this animal.
+User can upload farm picture from the library.

 <img width="382" alt="Screenshot 2023-01-23 at 10 55 34 PM" src="https://user-images.githubusercontent.com/87250753/214210781-4007a3b9-2e0a-4ef3-bcf4-1e7b06701cbb.png"> <img width="377" alt="Screenshot 2023-01-23 at 10 55 43 PM" src="https://user-images.githubusercontent.com/87250753/214210782-21149ea4-0bdc-4d85-8555-ccb9c56bb420.png"> <img width="388" alt="Screenshot 2023-01-23 at 10 56 15 PM" src="https://user-images.githubusercontent.com/87250753/214210788-0aa530f0-372a-47c7-87ac-c36e6c585def.png">
 <img width="389" alt="Screenshot 2023-01-23 at 10 56 22 PM" src="https://user-images.githubusercontent.com/87250753/214210794-6a82f44a-8006-4a4f-b9da-f9f8212cb916.png">